 In 1961 the pamphlet, What is an Original Print? was published and widely distributed.
-It was later amended with minor corrections in 1964 and reprinted numerous times until 1968.
+It was later amended with minor corrections in 1964 and again in 1967.
 A revised and expanded version, A Guide to the Care of Original Prints by Zigrosser and conservator Christa M. Gaehde was published in 1965.

 Although the pamphlet’s guidelines may have helped lessen piracy, the strict definition of an original print did not embrace historical or avant-garde printmaking practices.
 At a meeting with Print Council board of directors on April 30, 1965, Rosenwald cautioned that, “to impose regulations on artists, and to enforce standards of originality, would very likely result in killing the goose that laid the golden egg.”
 Rosenwald advocated for the Council to educate the public.
 Demystifying fine art prints would promote their widespread appreciation and encourage their exhibition, collection, and creation.